 Step 5 – Build systems of productivity and good habits

-The fifth step is to build systems of productivity and good habits that create flow in your organisation and deliver value to customers.
+The fifth step in building high performing teams is to build systems of productivity and good habits that create flow in your organisation and deliver value to customers.

 I often talk about “Releasing Agility”.
 Agility is the ability to move quickly and with ease towards a goal.
 It’s therefore the role of management to release agility in an organisation – to free up forward momentum, remove friction and help people move with ease towards the end goal.